ah-cog/budgeted-machine-learning/README.md

-# Budgeted Machine Learning Framework for Bayesian Belief Networks
+# Budgeted Machine Learning with Bayesian Network Experiment Framework

-The Budgeted Learning with Bayesian Network Experiment Framework (BLBN-EF) consists of two main components, in the form of computer programs: (1) the _learner_ and (2) the _generator_.
+The Budgeted Machine Learning with Bayesian Network Experiment Framework (BLBN-EF) consists of two main components, in the form of computer programs: (1) the _learner_ and (2) the _generator_.
 Both of these computer programs are implemented in the C programming language and make use of the BLBN application programming